ADiP: Adaptive-Precision Systolic Array for Matrix Multiplication Acceleration: ADiP Architecture

 \subsection{ADiP Analytical Modeling}

-The analytical models for ADiP are developed to evaluate their latency and throughput compared to DiP models \cite{abdelmaksoud2024dip}.
-ADiP integrates $N$×$N$ adaptive-precision PEs, where each PE consists of a set of 2-bit multiplication (MUL) units with operand-aware tiling, as shown in \eqref{eq:1}.
-The total latency for ADiP includes the tiling computation across all $N$ PE rows, followed by accumulation and pipelining delays, as shown in \eqref{eq:2}.
-Throughput for ADiP is driven by \eqref{eq:3}, as the total number of operations (multiplications and additions) divided by ADiP latency.
-The analytical models provide a basis for the architectural trade-off analysis under different architectural configurations.
+The analytical models for ADiP are developed to evaluate their latency and throughput compared to DiP models.
+The latency model for ADiP considers the computation across all $N$ PE rows, number of MAC pipeline stages $S$, and external shift/add delays $E$, as shown in \eqref{eq:2}.
+The latency model is generic for any architecture configuration of \textit{N × N}, number of 2-bit multipliers $M$, operand widths, and pipeline delays.
+Moreover, the throughput for ADiP is calculated as the total number of operations (multiplications and additions) divided by ADiP latency, as derived by \eqref{eq:3}.
+The analytical models provide a basis for the architectural trade-off under different architectural configurations.